Integralist/integralist.co.uk/content/page/resume.md

 ### 2019

+- **What**: Created an RFC for an updated Disaster Recovery plan.
+  **Why**: Our 'Plan Z' (static rendering) approach wasn't clear to some teams/influencers.
+  **Impact**: Summarized our current disaster recovery approach (i.e. in most cases relying on serve-stale) and highlighted the ways we were building confidence in our Plan Z approach by smoke testing the behaviours regularly.
+As well as documenting possible active:active CDN approaches where an alternative provider supports a programmatic edge similar to Fastly.

 - **What**: Refactored and rewrote our static rendering 'disaster recovery' edge logic/process.
   **Why**: Modifications to our VCL for serving custom error pages from the edge had broken legacy DR logic that would attempt to pull error pages from AWS S3.
   **Impact**: Improved maintainability, understanding, effectiveness, resilience.